3DPrintings

 3. Metal Binder Jetting

-Metal Binder jetting is a fast, scalable method of metal 3D printing.
+Metal Binder jetting is a fast, scalable method of this type of printing.
 It involves jetting a liquid binding polymer onto metal powder layers.
 After printing, the part is cured and then sintered to remove the binder and solidify the metal particles.

 This process allows for the production of parts with complex geometries and high precision.
-Metal Binder jetting can produce large batches quickly but is expensive, with machines costing over a million dollars.
+It can produce large batches quickly but is expensive, with machines costing over a million dollars.

 4. Bound Powder Extrusion

-Our service of 3D printing in Canberra offers advanced solutions for a variety of needs, including prototyping, custom parts, and product development.
-Whether you’re an individual or a business, we provide high-quality and precise 3D printing to meet your specific requirements.
+Our service in Canberra offers advanced solutions for a variety of needs, including prototyping, custom parts, and product development.
+Whether you’re an individual or a business, we provide high-quality and precise printing service to meet your specific requirements.

 Materials of Metal 3D Printing

-The versatility of metal 3D printing has led to its adoption across various industries:
+The versatility has led to its adoption across various industries:

 1. Jewellery and Fashion